huggingface/transformers/docs/source/performance.md

 If we look at what's happening with FP16 training (mixed precision) we have:
 - the model in full precision so no memory saved there
-- the forward activations saved for gradient computation are in mixed precision
+- the forward activations saved for gradient computation are in half precision
 - the gradients are computed in mixed precision *but* converted to full precision for the update, so no saving there
 - the optimizer state is in full precision as all the updates are done in full precision

-So the saving only happen for the forward activations saved for the backward computation, and there is a slight overhead because the gradients are properly stored both in half and full precision.
+So the savings only happen for the forward activations saved for the backward computation, and there is a slight overhead because the gradients are properly stored both in half and full precision.
 (This is probably over-simplified but I think it's enough to explain what follows.)

 Now let's look at a simple text-classification fine-tuning on 2 GPUs (I'm giving the command for reference):
 ```